Instagram Reels Length Limit: How Long Can Reels Be in 2026?

 History of Instagram Reels Length Changes

-Instagram has steadily increased the IG Reels max length since launch.
-Here's the full timeline:
+Instagram has steadily increased the Reels length limit since launch:

 | Date | Max In-App Length | What Changed |